RohaanJohn/RohaanJohn/README.md

 # ⭐ Featured Projects:

 ## - EmotionAnalysisAPI
-Using Django, specifically Django REST Framework, I made an API which determines whether a person in an the uploaded image is happy, sad or angry.
+Using Django, specifically Django REST Framework, I made an API which determines whether a person in an uploaded image is happy, sad or angry.
 The API can be used in other apps which need emotion analysis for their operation.

 The link to the website: https://emotionanalysis.herokuapp.com/accounts/emotionanalysis